Neurogenesis and Neuroplasticity: Similarities and Differences

 Neurogenesis and neuroplasticity refer, by definition, to entirely different concepts that often act independent of each other.
 However, it is also true that in some situations, they have the ability to function together synergistically.
 They both describe processes occurring in the brain and aid in cognitive recovery after damage and the concept of neuroregeneration, which is the repair of nervous tissue.
 Both processes are extremely important in human brain development and function, as well as in treating brain injuries or impairments.

-re-origin is aiming to help anyone that may be able to benefit from the seemingly infinite possibilities that exist through neuroplasticity.
+re-origin has helped thousands of people worldwide use the power of neuroplasticity to overcome symptoms of chronic stress and illness.
 The fact that we now know that neurogenesis and neuroplasticity indeed do not halt after childhood is encouraging, and we can use this information to improve the quality of life for ourselves and others.
-In addition to a science backed neuroplasticity training program, our community offers exceptional resources surrounding brain training and neuroplasticity as a whole.
+In addition to a science backed brain retraining program, our community offers exceptional resources surrounding brain training and neuroplasticity as a whole.
+Lean more about the re-origin program here.